DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 * The [PRELIMINARY_RESULTS.md](./benchmarkReports/compilation-schemes-comparison/PRELIMINARY_RESULTS.md) report describes the preliminary results of different simple compilation schemes comparisons, that we obtained in the beggining of the research.
 * The [UNORDERED_VS_BASELINE_METHODOLOGIE.md](./benchmarkReports/compilation-schemes-comparison/UNORDERED_VS_BASELINE_METHODOLOGIE.md) report describes the way we conducted the final evaluation of performance degradation of *NotAtomic* to *Unordered* change.
 * Finally, the [UNORDERED_VS_BASELINE_RESULTS.md](./benchmarkReports/compilation-schemes-comparison/UNORDERED_VS_BASELINE_RESULTS.md) briefly reports the main research results, i.e. the preformance degradation of `NotAtomic` to `Unordered` change.

+Additionally, the [BENCHMARKING_SCRIPTS_DOCUMENTATION.md](./utils/benchmarkingScripts/BENCHMARKING_SCRIPTS_DOCUMENTATION.md) describes the usage of the bash scripts used to automatize the benchmarking process.

 ## Intro: project setup